terraform-google-modules/terraform-google-project-factory/docs/FAQ.md

 ## What is the requirement of `random_project_id` variable?

 This variables adds a suffix of 4 random characters to the `project_id` provided.
-It is important to note that once you delete a project you can't use the same `project_id` for 30 days (30 days is the soft delete period when you can still restore the deleted project). `random_project_id` comes in handy in such situations (specially during testing) since it allows you to create and shut down projects without worrying about conflicts.
+It is important to note that once you delete a project you can't use the same `project_id`. `random_project_id` comes in handy in such situations (specially during testing) since it allows you to create and shut down projects without conflicts.